What is the purpose of this guide? (back to top)

-Once you have completed the OTW Garnishment Packet, go to the cashier’s window in the Clerk’s office on the 3rd floor and give the Clerk the Packet.
+Once you complete the OTW Garnishment Packet, go to the cashier’s window in the Clerk’s office on the 3rd floor and give the Clerk the Packet.
 You will need to pay the following filing fees:

 If the OTW Attachment is successful, when will I get my money? (back to top)

 If the attachment is successful, the Clerk will send your money in about 30 days.
 This time frame may be extended if the Judgment Debtor requests a court hearing to review the attachment.
 If the Judgment Debtor requests a hearing, all parties will be notified of the location, date, and time of the hearing.
 You may call the Clerk's Civil Division at 614-645-7220 to check the status of your attachment.
 You will need to provide your case number for the clerk to check the status.
-You may file again if you do not receive all of the money from the first attachment.
+You may file again if you do not receive the entire judgment amount.

 Collection Method 2: Wage Garnishment (back to top)